ReginaMayhem/ClusterBusters/README.md

 ```
 ## Generate Datasets for Deep Sets

 The training and evaluation of the Meta-Deep Sets is done on a dataset format as follow: each element of the dataset is a triplet of (x (the example to classify), y(its labels), s (a support set of positive examples taken as input of the Deep Sets as well) ).
-To generate these datasets, navigate to "Code/Deep Sets/" and run (for train, validation, or test) and use the function 'generate_datasets_deepsets.py".
+To generate these datasets, navigate to "Code/Deep Sets/" and run (for train, validation, or test) the script 'generate_datasets_deepsets.py".

 Use 'mode' argument to generate train, valid, or test dataset.
 Use 'save_as' to indicate where to save the generated pickle files.